FBR to announce three schemes to bring millions of retailers into tax net

 ISLAMABAD: The government has decided in principle to abolish zero rating for five export oriented sectors especially for textile from the next budget 2019-20 but the rate of General Sales Tax (GST) might be less than the standard rate of 17 percent.

-The FBR has also decided to bring distributors of motorcycles, cars, ghee, cooking oil andmany others into the tax system through the next budget.
-“We will bring transaction into tax system,” said a top official of the FBR on Friday.
+The FBR has also decided to bring distributors of motor cycles, cars, ghee, cooking oil and many others into tax system through the next budget.
+“We will bring transaction into tax system,” said top official of FBR on Friday.

 He said that the tax collection target of Rs5,550 billion could not be materialised by sucking the blood of the existing taxpayers so new avenues would have to be found out to achieve the desired results.